rabbitmq/rabbitmq-website/docs/deprecated-removed.md

 ## <a id="deprecate-classiqueuemirror" class="anchor" href="#deprecate-deprecated-classiqueuemirror">Classic Queue Mirroring</a>

+### Description

-Quorum Queues provide greater data safety compared to classic mirrored queues, which is why mirroring (queue contents replication) of classic queues is deprecated in the 3.12 release.
-It's removal is planned for the major 4.0 release.
+Quorum Queues provide greater data safety compared to classic mirrored queues, which is why mirroring (queue contents replication) of classic queues is deprecated.

+### What Release is it Deprecated

+3.12

 ### Actions to Take